Skip links

 S0 = SYNTEC reference index

-S1 = last known SYNTEC index at the price revision date The SYNTEC reference index (S0) is the last known index at the date of submission of the signed Quotation or serving as the basis for the Client's Order.
+S1 = last known SYNTEC index at the price revision date The SYNTEC reference index (S0) is the last known at the date of submission of the signed Quotation or serving as the basis for the Customer's Order.

-Payment shall be made by bank transfer or direct debit, without charge to the Supplier or discount.
+Payment shall be made by bank transfer or direct debit, without charge or discount to the Supplier.

-The Customer undertakes to pay the total amount of each invoice without being able to set off any amount due or claimed to be due from the Supplier.
-In case of dispute of an invoice, the payment of the disputed invoice remains due.
+The Customer undertakes to pay the total amount of each invoice without being able to set off any sums due or claimed to be due from the Supplier.
+If an invoice is contested, payment of the contested invoice remains due.
 If the dispute is accepted, a credit note will be sent to the Customer as soon as possible.

-The Customer undertakes to take cognizance of the functional and technical prerequisites, accessible on the Supplier's documentation base, as well as to carry out any work relating to the said prerequisites, in order to guarantee the provision of the Software and Services by the Supplier, in particular concerning the integrations between the Supplier's Software and the Customer's IT environment.
+The Customer undertakes to take cognizance of the functional and technical prerequisites, accessible on the Supplier's documentation base, and to carry out any work relating to the said prerequisites, in order to guarantee the provision of the Software and Services by the Supplier, in particular concerning integrations between the Supplier's Software and the Customer's IT environment.

-Supplier shall be provided with a clear and complete current billing process and a means of contacting the Supplier's billing department (Supplier's accounting department email address and direct phone number).
-Any updates to the process shall be notified to Supplier to facilitate the billing process.
+Supplier the current, clear and complete invoicing process, as well as a means of contacting the department in charge of supplier invoicing (supplier accounting department email address and direct telephone number).
+Any updates to the process must be notified to the Supplier in order to facilitate the invoicing process.

-In any case, the date of reference for the calculation of the payment terms will remain the date of issue of the invoice by JOOXTER.
+In any event, the reference date for calculating payment terms will remain the date on which the invoice is issued by JOOXTER.

-Payment for JOOXTER's Services is due by the Customer thirty (30) days after the date of issuance of the invoice by JOOXTER or on the due dates
+Payment for JOOXTER's Services is due by the Customer thirty (30) days after the date of issue of the invoice by JOOXTER or on the due dates

 indicated on the invoice.

-Any amount not paid by the Customer thirty (30) days after the date of issuance of the invoice by JOOXTER or the due dates indicated on the invoice, will produce, 15 days after formal notice to pay, a late payment interest calculated pro rata temporis at the refinancing rate practiced on the first day of the reference semester by the European Central Bank (ECB) increased by 10 (ten) percentage points as well as the liability for a minimum fixed indemnity of 40 euros, set by decree, for collection costs.
+Any sum not paid by the Customer thirty (30) days after the date of issue of the invoice by JOOXTER or the due dates indicated on the invoice, will produce, 15 days after formal notice to pay, a late payment interest calculated prorata temporis at the refinancing rate applied on the first day of the reference semester by the European Central Bank (ECB) increased by 10 (ten) percentage points as well as the exigibility of a minimum fixed indemnity of 40 euros, set by decree, for collection costs.

-JOOXTER reserves the right to claim from the Customer a higher indemnity for collection costs, upon proof (art.
-L 441-6 and D 441-5 of the Commercial Code).
+JOOXTER reserves the right to charge the Customer a higher indemnity for collection costs, upon presentation of proof (art.
+L 441-6 and D 441-5 of the French Commercial Code).

 In addition, in the event of partial or total late payment of more than fifteen (15) days, JOOXTER reserves the right to suspend the provision of the

-Service concerned without formality and without prejudice to the outstanding amounts and any damages.
+Service concerned without formality and without prejudice to any outstanding sums and any damages.

 ARTICLE VII.
 INTELLECTUAL PROPERTY

-JOOXTER warrants to the Customer that it has all intellectual property rights to perform the Services.
-As such, it guarantees that the Services provided do not infringe upon the rights of third parties and do not constitute an infringement of a pre-existing work.
+JOOXTER warrants to the Customer that it holds all intellectual property rights necessary to perform the Services.
+In this respect, it guarantees that the Services provided do not infringe the rights of third parties and do not constitute an infringement of a pre-existing work.

-The Supplier grants the Customer a right to access and use the Software in accordance with the Agreement.
+The Supplier grants the Customer the right to access and use the Software in accordance with the Agreement.

-- To use the Software beyond the rights expressly granted to it under the Agreement.
+- Use the Software beyond the rights expressly granted to it under the Contract.

-- To copy, sublicense, rent, transfer, distribute, reproduce, incorporate or modify the Software and its contents (including the Documentation).
+- Copy, sub-license, rent, transfer, distribute, reproduce, incorporate or modify the Software and its contents (including the Documentation).

 - Decrypt, extract or decompile the Software and its contents.

-The Software and all of its contents, as well as any work carried out within the framework of the Agreement, training materials, tools, methods,
+The Software and all of its contents, as well as all work carried out within the framework of the Contract, training materials, tools, methods,

-No ownership rights are transferred to Customer in performance of the Agreement and Customer does not acquire any rights hereunder other than the right to access and use the Software within the limits set forth above.
+No right of ownership is transferred to the Customer in execution of the Agreement, and the Customer acquires no right whatsoever hereunder other than the right to access and use the Software within the limits set forth above.

-In this respect, the Customer undertakes not to use the information collected under the Agreement to develop software competing with the Software.
+In this respect, the Customer undertakes not to use the information gathered under the Contract to develop software that competes with the Software.

 The Agreement does not include any transfer or license of Supplier's trademark(s) and/or any other distinctive sign appearing on/in the Software.

-The foregoing restrictions shall survive the expiration or termination of the Agreement for any reason.
+The foregoing restrictions shall survive the expiration or termination of the Contract for any reason whatsoever.

-The Customer shall remain liable to the Supplier for any breach of the Agreement in this respect, whether caused by the Customer or by its employees and/or service providers working on its sites.
+The Customer shall remain liable to the Supplier for any breach of the Contract in this respect, whether caused by itself or by its employees and/or service providers working on its sites.

 ARTICLE VIII.
 PERSONAL DATA

-The Supplier undertakes, as a Subcontractor within the meaning of the GDPR, to:
+The Supplier undertakes, as a Subcontractor within the meaning of the RGPD, to:

-- To process the Personal Data to which it may have access only for the purposes of the Contract, in accordance with the Customer's instructions
+- Process the Personal Data to which it may have access solely for the purposes of the Contract, in accordance with the Customer's

-- Comply with the regulations in force applicable to the processing of Personal Data and, in particular, the RGPD.
+- Comply with current regulations applicable to the processing of Personal Data and, in particular, the RGPD.

-- Maintain its register of data processing and make it available to the Customer upon request.
+- Keep its data processing register up to date and make it available to the Customer on first request.

-- to take all necessary precautions to preserve the confidentiality and security of the Personal Data to which it may have access, and in particular, to prevent them from being distorted, damaged or communicated to unauthorized third parties, and more generally, to implement the appropriate technical and organizational measures to protect the Personal Data against accidental or illicit destruction, accidental loss, alteration, distribution or unauthorized access.
+- take all necessary precautions to preserve the confidentiality and security of any Personal Data to which it may have access, and in particular to prevent it from being distorted, damaged or communicated to unauthorized third parties, and more generally, to implement appropriate technical and organizational measures to protect Personal Data against accidental or illicit destruction, accidental loss, alteration, distribution or unauthorized access.

-- That only its personnel with a need to know may have access to the Customer's Personal Data, ensuring that such persons are subject to a contractual or legal obligation of confidentiality and appropriate security.
+- Only those members of its staff who have a need to know may have access to the Customer's Personal Data, ensuring that these persons are subject to a contractual or legal obligation of confidentiality and appropriate security.

-- Update security measures in light of technical developments.
+- Update safety measures in line with technical developments.

 - Notify the Customer of any breach of Personal Data as soon as possible after becoming aware of it, in particular to enable the Customer to comply with the obligation to notify the CNIL of any data breach.

-- Implement the necessary measures to protect Personal Data in the event of a data breach, in consultation with the Customer, to limit any adverse effects on those affected by the breach.
+- Implement the necessary measures to protect Personal Data in the event of a data breach, in consultation with the Customer to limit any negative effects on those affected by the breach.

 - Respect the retention periods for Personal Data, as specified by the Customer.

-- At Customer's option, destroy all Personal Data or return it to Customer at the end of the Agreement and destroy existing copies as specified in the last paragraph of this section.
+- According to the Customer's choice, destroy all Personal Data or return them to the Customer at the end of the Contract and destroy existing copies under the conditions specified in the last paragraph of this article.

-The Customer, as the Data Controller within the meaning of the RGPD, declares and guarantees
+The Customer, as the Data Processor within the meaning of the RGPD, declares and guarantees:

-- That it provides the Supplier with express instructions regarding the processing of Personal Data, which shall include at least a description of the purposes of the processing, the type of processing carried out, the list of categories of Personal Data processed, the categories of Data Subjects (as defined by the GDPR) whose Personal Data is processed and the retention periods for such data.
+- That it provides the Supplier with express instructions regarding the processing of Personal Data, which will include at a minimum a description of the purposes of processing, the type of processing carried out, the list of categories of Personal Data processed, the categories of Data Subjects (as this notion is defined by the RGPD) whose Personal Data is processed and the retention periods of said data.

 - That the Personal Data processed and communicated to the Supplier under the Contract are lawful.

-- That it provides the Data Subjects with complete, detailed and transparent information and that they have adequate and effective means to exercise their rights with regard to the processing carried out.
+- That it provides Data Subjects with complete, detailed and transparent information and that the latter benefit from adequate and effective means enabling them to exercise their rights with regard to the processing carried out.

-- That by creating, installing or downloading the Personal Data, he/she does not exceed any right that may have been granted to him/her on all or part of the said data and that he/she does not infringe on any third party rights.
+- That in creating, installing or downloading the Personal Data, it does not exceed any right that may have been granted to it on all or part of the said data and that it does not infringe the rights of third parties.

-The Customer undertakes to indemnify the Supplier for any financial consequences that the Supplier may incur as a result of the Customer's failure to comply with the aforementioned guarantees concerning Personal Data.
+The Customer undertakes to compensate the Supplier for any financial consequences that the Supplier may incur as a result of a breach by the Customer of the aforementioned guarantees concerning Personal Data.

-- Not to provide Supplier with any Personal Data that would require Supplier to comply with any specific laws or
+- Not to communicate to the Supplier any Personal Data that would require the Supplier to comply with specific laws or

-regulations other than those expressly provided for in the Agreement.
+regulations other than those expressly provided for in the Contract.

-The Supplier shall not be liable for any violation of applicable law as long as the processing it performs on behalf of the Customer complies with the Customer's instructions.
+The Supplier shall in no event be liable for any breach of applicable law provided that the processing carried out by the Supplier on behalf of the Customer complies with the Customer's instructions.

-In the event that the Customer wishes to modify its instructions, it shall notify the Supplier at least 30 (thirty) days in advance to allow the Parties to evaluate the proposed modifications.
+Should the Customer wish to modify its instructions, it shall notify the Supplier at least 30 (thirty) days in advance to enable the Parties to evaluate the proposed modifications.
 The Customer hereby acknowledges that :

-- The incorporation of the changes may have a direct impact on the Services, making it necessary to modify the terms of the Contract, including the financial conditions.
+- The incorporation of modifications may have a direct impact on the Services, making it necessary to modify the terms of the Contract, including the financial conditions.

-- The Parties shall negotiate in good faith any changes to the Contract that may be required, including the time frame for incorporating such changes.
+- The Parties shall negotiate in good faith any modifications to the Contract that may be necessary, including the timeframe for incorporating such modifications.

-Customer authorizes Supplier to use another subcontractor (hereinafter, the "Subsequent Subcontractor") to conduct specific processing activities.
+The Customer authorizes the Supplier to use another subcontractor (hereinafter, the "Subsequent Subcontractor") to carry out specific processing activities.

-In the event of the engagement or change of a Subcontractor, the Subcontractor shall inform the Customer.
-The Sub-Contractor shall be obliged to fulfil the obligations of the Contract on behalf of and in accordance with the instructions of the Customer.
+In the event of the engagement or change of Subsequent Subcontractor, he shall keep the Customer informed.
+The Subsequent Subcontractor is bound to fulfil the obligations of the Contract on behalf of and in accordance with the Customer's Instructions.

-It is the Supplier's responsibility to ensure that the Subcontractor provides sufficient guarantees, at least equivalent to its own, regarding the implementation of technical and organizational measures, so that the processing meets the requirements of the GDPR.
-If the Subcontractor does not fulfill its data protection obligations, the Supplier shall remain fully responsible to the Customer for the proper performance of the Contract.
+It is the Supplier's responsibility to ensure that the Subsequent Subcontractor presents sufficient guarantees at least equivalent to its own regarding the implementation of technical and organizational measures, so that the processing meets the requirements of the RGPD.
+If the Subsequent Subcontractor fails to meet its data protection obligations, the Supplier remains fully liable to the Customer for the proper performance of the Contract.

-At any time during the performance of the Agreement, as well as thirty (30) days after the expiration or termination of the Agreement for any reason whatsoever, Customer may retrieve all Personal Data communicated to Supplier by following the instructions on the Software.
+At any time during the performance of the Contract, as well as thirty (30) days after expiration or termination of the Contract for any reason whatsoever, the Customer may retrieve all Personal Data communicated to the Supplier by following the instructions on the Software.

-After the aforementioned thirty (30) day period, following the expiration or termination of the Agreement, the Supplier shall permanently delete all of the Customer's data.
+After the aforementioned period of thirty (30) days, following expiry or termination of the Contract, the Supplier will permanently delete all Customer data.

 Article IX.
 CONFIDENTIALITY

-The Parties agree that Confidential Information received from the other Party in connection with the Agreement
+The Parties agree that Confidential Information provided by the other Party in the context of the Contract:

-- Be protected and kept strictly confidential, and be treated with the same degree of care and protection that they accord their own Confidential Information.
+- Be protected and kept strictly confidential, and be treated with the same degree of care and protection as they accord their own Confidential Information.

-- Be transmitted only to the members of its staff who need to know, with the exception of any third party, whether related, affiliated or not; and be used by them only for the purposes of the Services.
+- Be transmitted only to members of its staff who have a need to know, to the exclusion of any third party, whether related, affiliated or not; and be used by the latter only for the purposes of the Services.

-- Not be used, in whole or in part, other than for the purpose of the Services.
+- Are not used, in whole or in part, other than for the purposes of the Services.

-- Not be copied, reproduced or duplicated in whole or in part except as necessary to perform the obligations under the Agreement.
+- Not be copied, reproduced or duplicated in whole or in part except as necessary to perform the obligations under the Contract.

-All Confidential Information and reproductions thereof, transmitted by one Party to another Party, shall remain the property of the transmitting Party.
+All Confidential Information and reproductions thereof, transmitted by one Party to another Party, shall remain the property of the Party that transmitted it.

-The Receiving Party shall have no obligation and shall not be subject to any restrictions with respect to any Confidential Information that it can prove:
+The Receiving Party shall have no obligations and shall be subject to no restrictions with respect to any Confidential Information of which it can provide evidence:

-- That they have entered the public domain prior to their communication or after it but in this case in the absence of any fault attributable to him.
+- That they entered the public domain prior to their communication or after it, but in this case in the absence of any fault attributable to him.

-- That they are already known to it, which can be demonstrated by the existence of appropriate documents.
+- They are already known to the company, and can be demonstrated by the existence of appropriate documents.

-- That they have been received from a third party in a lawful manner, without restriction or violation of the provisions of this article.
+- That they have been received from a third party in a lawful manner, without restriction or violation of the provisions of the present article.

 - That they are the result of internal developments undertaken in good faith by members of its staff who have not had access to its Confidential Information.

--That their use or disclosure has been authorized in writing by the Party from which they originate.
+-That their use or disclosure has been authorized in writing by the Party from which they emanate.

-- That it has been the subject of a disclosure required under a law, decree or regulation or a court order, provided that (i) such disclosure is strictly necessary to comply with the court order or legal or regulatory provision and (ii) the Party compelled to disclose the Information
+- That it has been the subject of a disclosure required by law, decree, regulation or court order, provided that (i) such disclosure is strictly necessary to comply with the court order or legal or regulatory provision and (ii) the Party compelled to disclose the Information.

-The Disclosing Party shall have informed the Disclosing Party as soon as practicable of such disclosure, for the purpose of enabling the Disclosing Party to take any protective action, if necessary.
+Confidential Information concerned has informed the Disclosing Party as soon as possible of such disclosure, in order to enable the Disclosing Party to take any precautionary measures that may be necessary.

-It is expressly agreed by the Parties that the transmission by the Parties to each other of Confidential Information under this section shall not be construed as conferring on the receiving Party any right (whether by license or otherwise) to the inventions, works of authorship, or discoveries to which such Confidential Information relates.
+It is expressly agreed between the Parties that the transmission by the Parties of Confidential Information to each other under the terms of this article may in no case be interpreted as conferring, expressly or implicitly, on the Party receiving such information any right whatsoever (under the terms of a license or by any other means) to the inventions, works of the mind, or discoveries to which such Confidential Information relates.

-The terms and performance of the Agreement shall be kept confidential by the Parties and shall not be disclosed by either Party without the prior written consent of the other Party.
+The terms and performance of the Contract will be kept confidential by the Parties and will not be disclosed by either of them without the prior written consent of the other Party.

 Each Party undertakes to return to the other Party as soon as possible, when the latter expressly requests it or at the latest within thirty (30) days following the expiry or termination of the Contract for any reason whatsoever, all Confidential Information transmitted by that Party.

-All of the above obligations regarding the confidentiality of Confidential Information shall survive for a period of five (5) years after the expiration or termination of the Agreement for any reason.
+All of the obligations described above concerning the confidentiality of Confidential Information will persist for a period of five (5) years after the expiration or termination of the Contract for any reason whatsoever.

-The Supplier shall be liable to the Customer according to the rules of common law.
-In this respect, it undertakes to compensate the Customer for any direct damage that the Customer may suffer in connection with the Agreement.
+The Supplier shall be liable to the Customer in accordance with the rules of common law.
+In this respect, it undertakes to compensate the Customer for any direct damage that the Customer may suffer under the Contract.

-Under no circumstances shall the Supplier be held liable for indirect damages within the meaning of the jurisprudence of the French courts (and in particular, without this list being exhaustive: commercial prejudice, loss of customers, loss of turnover or profit, loss of earnings, any commercial disturbance whatsoever, loss of brand image, loss of a chance, loss or corruption of files or Data and/or the cost of a replacement solution).
+Under no circumstances shall the Supplier be held liable for indirect damage as defined by the case law of the French courts (and in particular, without this list being limitative: commercial loss, loss of customers, loss of sales or profits, loss of earnings, any commercial disturbance whatsoever, loss of brand image, loss of a chance, loss or corruption of files or Data and/or cost of a replacement solution).

-The responsibility of the Supplier cannot be sought in any case:
+The Supplier cannot be held liable in any case:

-- Use of the Services in a manner not provided for in the Documentation or use not expressly authorized by the Agreement.
+- Use of the Services in a manner not provided for in the Documentation or use not expressly authorized by the Contract.

 - Modification of all or part of the Software or of the information accessible via the Services not carried out by the Supplier or by one of the service providers designated by the latter.

-- Use of all or part of the Software when the Provider, due to a difficulty or for any other reason whatsoever, had recommended suspending its use.
+- Use of all or part of the Software when the Supplier, following a difficulty or for any other reason whatsoever, had recommended suspending its use.

-- The occurrence of any damage resulting from the Customer's fault or negligence in the use of the Software.
+- The occurrence of any damage resulting from the Customer's fault or negligence in using the Software.

-In this context, the Customer undertakes to train the Users on the use of the Software, to take all necessary measures to ensure that the Users do not communicate their User ID and password to a third party and only use their User ID.
+In this context, the Customer undertakes to train Users in the use of the Software, and to take all necessary measures to ensure that Users do not communicate their User ID and password to a third party and only use their User ID.

-- Use of the Software in connection with services not provided or endorsed by the Provider that may affect the Services or the Personal Data.
+- Use of the Software in connection with services not provided or endorsed by the Supplier and likely to affect the Services or Personal Data.

 Force Majeure

-Each of the Parties shall not be liable and the Contract shall be suspended if its performance or the performance of any obligation incumbent on the Parties under the Contract is prevented, limited or disturbed by reason of an event constituting force majeure in accordance with Article 1218 of the Civil Code.
+Each of the Parties will not be held liable and the Contract will be suspended if its performance or the performance of any obligation incumbent on the Parties under the Contract is prevented, limited or disturbed as a result of an event constituting force majeure in accordance with article 1218 of the French Civil Code.

-The Party affected by the case of force majeure, subject to the sending to the other Party of a registered letter with acknowledgement of receipt within ten (10) Days from the date of occurrence of the event, will be exempted from the performance of its obligations within the limit of this
+The Party affected by the case of force majeure, subject to sending the other Party a registered letter with acknowledgement of receipt within ten (10) Days from the date of occurrence of the event, will be exempted from the performance of its obligations within the limit of this

 impediment, disturbance or limitation.

-The other Party will then, in the same way, be exempted from the execution of its own obligations, always within the limit of the impediment, the
+The other Party will then, in the same way, be exempted from the performance of its own obligations, always within the limit of the impediment,

-The performance of the obligations of the prevented Party shall be postponed for a period at least equal to that of the period of suspension due to force majeure.
+The performance of the obligations of the prevented Party will be postponed for a period at least equal to that of the period of suspension due to force majeure.

-The cancellation takes effect the day after the aforementioned 30-day period, calculated from the date of first presentation of the registered letter with acknowledgement of receipt.
+Cancellation takes effect on the day following the aforementioned 30-day period, counted from the date of first presentation of the registered letter with acknowledgement of receipt.

-For the duration of the force majeure event, the Party affected by the force majeure event shall use its best efforts to minimize the effects thereof on the proper performance of the Contract.
+For the duration of the force majeure event, the Party affected by the force majeure event shall make every effort to minimize its effects on the proper performance of the Contract.

 ARTICLE XI.
-EARLY TERMINATION OF THE CONTRACT - TERMINATION
+EARLY TERMINATION OF THE CONTRACT - CANCELLATION

-Each of the Parties may, as of right and without compensation, notify the other Party of its desire not to renew the Agreement, subject to a minimum of six (6) months' notice prior to the end of the Initial Period or each Renewal Period.
+Either Party may, ipso jure and without indemnity, notify the other Party of its intention not to renew the Contract, subject to at least six (6) months' notice prior to the end of the Initial Period or each Renewal Period.

-On the other hand, in the event of failure(s) by a Party to comply with its obligations, not remedied within a period of fifteen (15) days from the date of
+On the other hand, in the event of breach(s) by a Party of its obligations, not remedied within a period of fifteen (15) days from the date of

-receipt of a registered letter with acknowledgement of receipt sent by the other Party and notifying it of the failure(s), the said Party may
+receipt of a registered letter with acknowledgement of receipt sent by the other Party and notifying it of the breach(s), the said Party may

-immediately terminate the Contract by operation of law, without formality, without prejudice to any damages to which it may claim.
+immediately terminate the Contract by operation of law, without formality, without prejudice to any damages to which it may be entitled.

-In the event of termination of the Agreement, for any reason whatsoever, the Customer agrees to:
+In the event of termination of the Contract for any reason whatsoever, the Customer undertakes to :

-- Return to the Supplier any item supplied by the latter.
-To this end, the Customer shall make available, within 30 days after the end of the Contract, at a single point and at once, all the sensors and other Equipment owned by the Supplier in its possession.
+- Return to the Supplier all items supplied by the Supplier.
+To this end, the Customer shall make available, within 30 days of the end of the Contract, at a single point and at one time, all sensors and other Equipment belonging to the Supplier in its possession.

-- Make immediate payment of all sums due to the Supplier under the Contract, without any set-off or deduction, the amounts paid to the Supplier remaining otherwise acquired by the latter.
+- Make immediate payment of all sums due to the Supplier under the Contract, without any right of set-off or deduction, any amounts paid to the Supplier remaining the property of the latter.

 ARTICLES XII.
 TRANSFER

-The Customer may not assign or transfer to a third party all or part of the rights and obligations under the Agreement without the Supplier's prior written consent.
+The Customer may not assign or transfer to a third party all or part of the rights and obligations of the Contract without the Supplier's prior written consent.

-Any assignment or transfer of all or part of the rights and obligations of the Contract shall be subject to an amendment to the Contract.
+Any assignment or transfer of all or part of the rights and obligations of the Contract will be the subject of an amendment to the Contract.

-The Supplier shall be entitled to assign to any third party or to incorporate the benefits, rights and obligations arising from the Agreement for any purpose without being liable to the Customer for any compensation.
+The Supplier shall be entitled to transfer to any third party or to incorporate the benefits, rights and obligations resulting from the Contract for any purpose without being liable to the Customer for any compensation.

-The Supplier shall notify the Customer of such assignment by registered letter with return receipt within 1 (one) month after the signing of the assignment of the Contract.
+The Supplier shall notify the Customer of the said assignment by registered letter with acknowledgement of receipt sent within 1 (one) month of signing the assignment of the Contract.

 ARTICLES XIII.
 INDEPENDENCE OF CLAUSES

-If any part of these T&Cs is found to be void, invalid or unenforceable for any reason, the term or terms in question shall be declared non-existent and the remaining terms shall retain their full force and effect and shall continue to be enforceable.
+If any part of these T&Cs should be found to be void, invalid or unenforceable for any reason whatsoever, the term or terms in question shall be declared non-existent and the remaining terms shall retain their full force and scope and continue to be enforceable.
 The terms declared non-existent would then be replaced by the terms that most closely resemble the content and meaning of the cancelled clause.

 ARTICLE XIV.
 COMMERCIAL REFERENCE

-Unless otherwise stipulated, the Customer authorizes JOOXTER to mention, as a reference, the existence and purpose of the Services, as well as the Customer's identity, in particular by reproducing its logo, in its commercial documents distributed to its customers and prospects, as well as during its communication activities (commercial events, press articles, institutional communication, commercial advertising, website, social networks, etc.).
+Unless otherwise stipulated, the Customer authorizes JOOXTER to mention, by way of reference, the existence and purpose of the Services, as well as the Customer's identity (in particular by reproduction of its logo) in its commercial documents distributed to its customers and prospective customers, as well as during its communication actions (commercial events, press articles, institutional communication, commercial advertising, website, social networks, etc.).

 ARTICLE XV.
 NON-SOLICITATION OF PERSONNEL